-Upon adoption of IFRS 16, right-of-use assets and lease liabilities for these assets previously classified as finance leases are recognize in accordance with the requirements of IFRS 16 starting September 1, 2019.
+Upon adoption of IFRS 16, right-of-use assets and lease liabilities for these assets previously classified as finance leases are recognized in accordance with the requirements of IFRS 16 starting September 1, 2019.

 On transition, the Company elected to measure the right-of-use assets at an amount equal to the lease liabilities (subject to certain adjustments) for leases classified as operating leases under IAS 17.
-As a result, the Company recorded lease liabilities of \$251,576 and right-of-use assets of \$251,576, including leases previously recognized as finance leases under IAS 17.
-As permitted by IFRS 16, the Company elected not to recognize lease liabilities and right-of-use assets for short-term leases (lease term of 12 months of less) and leases of low-value assets.
+As a result, the Company recorded lease liabilities of \$98,318 and right-of-use assets of \$98,318.
+As permitted by IFRS 16, the Company elected not to recognize lease liabilities and right-of-use assets for short-term leases (lease term of 12 months of less) and leases of low-value assets, if any.